Prepare for IELTS Academic Reading

 - Read as much as possible.
-Yes, I know this is obvious but it really is by far the best way to improve your English level.
+Yes, I know this is obvious but it really is by far the best way to prepare for IELTS Academic Reading and improve your English level in general.
 When you are reading you expose your brain to correct vocabulary and grammar usage.
 It is also much easier to remember new language when you see it in context, rather than in lists of words and/or grammar and vocabulary exercises.
 Over time, this will improve your language ability.

 - Read as often as possible.
 It’s important to read everyday.
 You will improve much faster by reading everyday for 15 minutes than by reading once a week for 2 hours.